This page is designed to answer the following questions:

 Whenever a decision about an individual is made, a care worker should ensure that the individual understands the reasons and implications of the decision and asked if they agree with it.
 This should be done in a way that promotes and respects the individual’s right to disagree.

 They may wish to do this themselves, with the support of their care worker or with the support of an outside agency such as a social worker or advocate.
+You could assist them by contacting others for support or arrange meetings on their behalf.
+You can also accompany them to meetings to help them verbalise their thoughts and feelings.
+Where necessary, you may need to seek guidance from your manager or others.

 If warranted, the individual should also be encouraged to use the complaints procedure to prompt the organisation to review their ways of working to ensure future decisions are not made without consultation with the individual.